AlexsanderHamir/GenPool/README.md

 - Follow Go code style guidelines
 - Update documentation for user-facing changes
 - Ensure all tests pass before submitting PRs

+## Complete Example

+For a fully working example with its own Go module, see the [example](./example) directory.

 ## License